Skip to navigation Skip to content

 Selecting Grading Options (S/U vs. A through F)

-A student who chooses to change his or her grading option must do so no later than after the expiration of two weeks following the first day of classes in regular (16 week) session or the equivalent thereof in a shorter session.
+A student who chooses to change his or her grading option must do so no later the last day to drop a course without a grade for 16-week classes in the fall or spring semesters, or the equivalent thereof in a partial term session.
 Check the academic calendar for specific dates.

-For information on the self-paced time limit for changing grading options, please visit https://registrar.missouri.edu/registration/enrollment-restrictions-self-paced-courses.
+For information on the deadline for changing the grading option on self-paced classes, please visit the Office of the University Registrar’s website.

 Policy Source: Faculty Handbook